IATI/D-Portal/documents/ctrack_localtest.md

 Creates or resets the local database, this must be run once before importing data and should be run before importing new data if you want to make sure that only the new data is included.

+**There are a few scripts in here that can be run to download and import data to the local database.**

+	cd D-Portal/bin
+	./dstore_import_bd_ug_hn

+Downloads and imports data for these respective countries from IATI Datastore, one country at a time.
+_This is the recommended option for filling up a test database._

+	cd D-Portal/bin
+	./dstore_import_full

+Downloads and imports all the data from the IATI Datastore, one country at a time.
+_This option will take a relatively long time to process and will use up a lot of disc space._

 	cd D-Portal/dstore
 	./dstore import activity_data.xml